near-miss/dra_web/_posts/2019-09-24-Technical-Presentation-and-Sponsorship-at-2019-Hazards-Asia-Pacific.md

 VENUE: DoubleTree by Hilton Kuala Lumpur

-Near-Miss Management (NMM) is also pleased to be a Silver Sponsor of the conference and to support such Process Safety initiatives.
+Near-Miss Management is also pleased to be a Silver Sponsor of the conference and to support such Process Safety initiatives.

 **About 2019 Hazards Asia Pacific**